 I’ve experienced what it was like to fall through the cracks.
 Over twenty years, I estimate that I’ve been rejected by agents 1,000 times.
 Spoiler Alert: if your agent can’t sell your manuscript, it’s likely he/she no longer considers you a client.
 Just as a stranger saved my life from cancer by being my stem cell donor, strangers from unknown small presses saved my books (both times on July 13th or 7.13), which allowed me to experience my lifelong dream in full.

 7.13 Books will be taking submissions of novels and short story collections.

 We are currently reading submissions for publication in 2024 and beyond.
 Sadly, we only publish 2-5 books a year.

-We are only looking for writers who have not yet published a book.
+We are only looking for writers who have not yet published a book of literary fiction.

 Here’s what 7.13 Books will promise you, the writer, if we extend a publication offer:

 - We will make a beautiful book that you are happy with.